 October and November are rich with fall colors and food events

-There’s a reason why this is the cheapest time to visit Switzerland.
-With the mountain lifts closed, and many hotels too, villages can be sleepy and the weather unpredictable.
-But if you get a sunny day and use the bus or train to reach the start of a hike, you’ll be rewarded with a blaze of color in the trees that most visitors never see.
-It’s also a great time to eat, with many restaurants serving game meats with traditional accompaniments (chestnuts, sprouts, red cabbage, berries and Spätzli – a sort of Swiss pasta).
+Autumn is also a great time to eat out in Switzerland, with many restaurants serving game meats with traditional accompaniments (chestnuts, sprouts, red cabbage, berries and Spätzli – a sort of Swiss pasta).
 A number of food events are also worth exploring, including two in the Swiss Jura: the truffle market in Bonvillars, and the Feast of St Martin in Porrentruy, where you can fill your belly with as much pork as you can eat.

 Andermatt village in the Swiss Alps covered in snow.

-Switzerland has skiing for all levels and budgets, including in Andermatt village © Boris Stroujko / Shutterstock
+Switzerland has skiing for all levels and budgets, including in Andermatt village.
+Boris Stroujko/Shutterstock

 December to April is best for snow seekers and carnival-goers